shmindmaster/AI-Chat-Email-Analytics-GUI/README.md

 # AI-Chat-Email-Analytics-GUI
 Analyze chat/email data for ediscovery, customer sentiment, HR and more with Azure Cognitive Services.
 This GUI uses Pandas, Tkinter, and requests to extract insights via sentiment analysis, keyphrases, and named entity recognition.
 Developed by MahumTech, import your data and filter it based on email addresses, then view results in a new window.

+## Use Cases

+Here are ten ways this code can be used to analyze chat or email data:

+1. **eDiscovery**: Analyze email data to identify relevant documents for eDiscovery purposes.
+2. **Customer Sentiment Analysis**: Analyze customer emails to determine sentiment and identify areas for improvement.
+3. **HR Complaints**: Analyze employee emails to identify HR complaints and improve the workplace.
+4. **Marketing Campaigns**: Analyze customer emails to identify customer preferences and improve marketing campaigns.
+5. **Product Feedback**: Analyze customer emails to identify product feedback and improve product development.
+6. **Fraud Detection**: Analyze chat data to identify fraudulent behavior and prevent fraud.
+7. **Competitor Analysis**: Analyze customer emails to identify competitor mentions competitor mentions and sentiment to gain a competitive edge.
+8. **Sales Strategy**: Analyze customer emails to identify common questions or issues and tailor sales strategies accordingly.
+9. **Market Research**: Analyze customer emails to identify industry trends and gather market research data.
+10. **Brand Reputation**: Analyze customer emails to identify negative sentiment and improve brand reputation.

 ## Usage

 1. Clone this repository.